-When choosing an exchange, it is also important to distinguish between centralised and decentralised exchanges (refer to the DeCe scale).
+When choosing an exchange, it is also important to distinguish between centralised and decentralised exchanges.
 Centralised exchanges (CEXs) are generally easier to use and often boast more liquidity because of their popularity.
 The danger of CEXs, however, lies in the fact that they hold custody over your funds.
 This means that the safety of your funds depends on their security systems and, as has happened numerous times over the past few years, when they get hacked, you lose your money.

 True decentralised exchanges (DEXs) such as Bitshares and Sparkdex, however, often offering much lower fees, facilitate peer-to-peer trading on the blockchain and leave custody over funds with the traders themselves.
 This type of exchange is widely recognised as the safest way to trade in crypto.